Ductive99/the-maze/README.md

 ## Acknowledgements
+- For C:
+	- The project utilizes the SDL2 library (https://www.libsdl.org/).
+- For JavaScript (MVP/):
-- The project utilizes the p5.js library for real-time rendering (https://p5js.org/).
+	- The project utilizes the p5.js library (https://p5js.org/).

 ## Contact
 For any inquiries or feedback, please contact [sou.ductive@gmail.com].